KMC 20105

-Offered for sale as a purebred Katahdin ewe $300
+Offered for sale as a purebred Katahdin ram $450

-Photo taken May 2020.
-EBVs from 2020 lamb crop birth data.
-This ewe is open and ready to be bred in the fall to lamb as a two-year-old.
+Photo taken Aug 2020.
+EBVs from 2020 lamb crop WWT data.
+This ram will be weaned and ready to go to a new home late August.

 BWT WWT PWWT NLB NLW MBWT MWWT MAT$ HAIR